NousResearch/finetuning-subnet/docs/validator.md

         set_weights( weight )
 ```

-The behaviour of `iswin( loss_a, loss_b, block_a, block_b)` function intentionally skews the win function to reward models which have been hosted earlier such that newer models are only better than others iff their loss is `epsilon` percent lower accoring to the following function.
+The behaviour of `iswin( loss_a, loss_b, block_a, block_b)` function intentionally skews the win function to reward models which have been hosted earlier such that newer models are only better than others iff their loss is `epsilon` percent lower according to the following function.
 Currently `epsilon` is set to 1% and is a hyper parameter of the mechanism

 ```python
 def iswin( loss_a, loss_b, block_a, block_b ):